praveen7512/urlShortner-Nodejs/README.md

 - npm (Node Package Manager) installed
 - MongoDB installed locally or accessible through a connection string

+## API Endpoints:

+ - POST /url: Shorten a URL and store data in MongoDB.
+ - GET /:shortId: Redirect to the original URL.

 ## Installation

 1. Steps To Setup Project**